Site Overlay

 Accurate Patient Records: Well-coded records provide a clear and comprehensive health history for each patient, which can be crucial for future care.

-Public Health Insights: The data collected through coding helps researchers and public health officials understand disease prevalence and develop strategies for improving health outcomes on a larger scale.
+Public Health Insights: Data collected through coding helps researchers and public health officials understand disease prevalence and develop strategies to improve health outcomes at a larger scale.